KhalidCK/dockerfiles/hiveodbc/README.md

 ## HDP Requirements

-- Red Hat® Enterprise Linux® (RHEL) 5.0, CentOS 5.0 or SUSE Linux Enterprise Server (SLES)
+- Red Hat Enterprise Linux (RHEL) 5.0, CentOS 5.0 or SUSE Linux Enterprise Server (SLES)
 - Both 32 and 64-bit editions are supported.
 - An installed ODBC Driver Manager, for example (iODBC 3.52.7 or above or unixODBC 2.3.0 or above)

 ## Notes

-Official open source project hive does not support ODBC

 > There is no ODBC driver available for HiveServer2 as part of Apache Hive.
 There are third party ODBC drivers available from different vendors, and most of them seem to be free.